Successful Restaurant Design Starts with a Plan

 The kitchen is the heart of any restaurant design and planning is very healthy for it.
 Every nook and corner of the kitchen has to be wisely put to use to increase efficiency of work, quality of food and hygiene.
 The menu dictates what populates the kitchen.
 In crowded kitchens strategic design plays a big role.
 Here are some of the factors to be considered.

 6. Speed and Style of Service

 Fast food restaurants have less execution and wait time and typically achieve this with either precooked or semi cooked to reduce time.
-If such restaurant opens in an area with proximity to schools or colleges, the probability of a good show is probable.
-Here should be some factors to be kept in mind while choosing the style and speed of service:
+If such a restaurant opens in an area with proximity to schools or colleges, the probability of a good show is high.
+Here should be some factors to be kept in mind while choosing the style and speed of service for your restaurant design:

 7. Theme and Philosophy